envision-projects/envision-projects.github.io/content/mechanical/project-l0ckcr4ck3r.md

 # **About the Project**

 This robot is a true creation of the idea many years ago brought on by Samy Kamkar's [robot ](https://samy.pl/combobreaker/)that "utilized" his [algorithm ](https://www.youtube.com/watch?v=09UgmwtL12c&ab_channel=samykamkar)for cracking these combination locks.
-The entire process works on the majority of locks that aren't old and usually ~40 seconds.
+The entire process works on the majority of locks that don't have much resistance on the dial and usually takes ~40 seconds.

 <!--StartFragment-->